clr1107/dnsfsd/README.md

 ### Rules
 Rulesets from other software can be converted to dnsfsd using Python3.x scripts located in the directory `conversions` So far conversions for adblock & dnscrypt-proxy are done.
-A list from github.com/notracking/hosts-blocklists has been converted (the dnscrypt-proxy one) and is in the directory `lists`